adoyle-h/one.nvim/doc/usage/keymaps.md

 - `gc` = Selects a code action available at the current cursor position.
 - `<leader>r` = Rename all references to the symbol under the cursor.
 - `gh` = Display hover information about the symbol under the cursor in a floating window.
 Calling the function twice will jump into the floating window.
+  - `gh` in markdown files = Open a telescope picker to select a heading
 - `gs` = Display signature information about the symbol under the cursor in a floating window.

 ## Format